mbarbosa30/x4llet/DEPLOYMENT.md

 ### 4.2 Configure DNS at Domain Registrar

 1. **Login to Domain Registrar**
-   - Access your domain registrar where you purchased x4llet.com
+   - Access your domain registrar where you purchased your domain
    - Navigate to DNS settings / DNS management

 2. **Add DNS Records**
-   - Add the A record (points x4llet.com to Replit's IP)
+   - Add the A record (points your domain to Replit's IP)
-   - Add the CNAME record (points www.x4llet.com to Replit)
+   - Add the CNAME record (points www subdomain to Replit)
    - Add the TXT record (verifies domain ownership)

    **Important:**